An operatic scene rosietheriveteropera.com

 Libretto by Caitlin Vincent

-An excerpt from ROSIES will be performed at Semperoper Dresden, Germany on October 19th, 2017 on Semper Soiree.
+An excerpt from ROSIES was performed at Semperoper Dresden, Germany on October 19th, 2017 on Semper Soiree.

 Duration: 15 minutes